lapwinglabs/blog/an-indian-beginning.md

 author: Andy Pai
 ```

-Since Brian was still finishing up work at GE, Matt and I along with Matt Hogan, our co-founder for [Levered Returns](http://www.leveredreturns.com), took to trip to Bangalore, India to start working on the Levered Returns and [Duo](http://duojs.org/) concepts.
+Since Brian was still finishing up work at GE, Matt and I along with Matt Hogan, our co-founder for [Levered Returns](http://www.leveredreturns.com), took a trip to Bangalore, India to start working on the Levered Returns and [Duo](http://duojs.org/) concepts.
 We figured it would be less distracting and give us a chance to meet some interesting people.

 Below are some highlights from the trip.